IN CINEMAS NOW

-I wasn’t too happy when I heard Alexandre Aja, who debuted with the excellent slasher Haute Tension, was embarking on his third remake in a row, even though I did enjoy The Hills Have Eyes and even bits of Mirrors.
+I wasn’t too happy when I heard Alexandre Aja, who debuted with the excellent slasher Haute Tension [aka Switchblade Romance] was embarking on his third remake in a row, even though I did enjoy The Hills Have Eyes and even bits of Mirrors.
 However Piranha 3D [as it’s called, although apparently there are 2D showings around if you look] isn’t really a remake of Joe Dante’s 1978 film called Piranha, it just takes the same basic idea of killer piranhas and comes up with something new.
-Well……kind of.
-It’s very much like Snakes On A Plane, an attempt at a ‘so bad it’s good ‘B’ type of movie which by the very nature of its making kind of misses the point.
-This movie is somewhat better though, and does provide a great deal of guilty fun.
-When a film opens with Richard Dreyfuss in peril from a whirlpool and mutant fish, in a tiny boat and obviously needing a bigger one, it’s hard to really dislike it.
+Well – kind of.
+It’s very much like Snakes On A Plane, an attempt at a ‘so bad it’s good ‘B’ type of movie which by the very nature of its making kind of missed the point.
+This film is somewhat better though, and does provide a great deal of guilty fun.
+When a film opens with Richard Dreyfuss in peril from a whirlpool and mutant fish, in a tiny boat and obviously needing a bigger one, it’s hard to dislike it.

-The effects by and large work and the fish are very cool menaces.
-No subtlety with this movie, you see them right from the outset.
+The effects by and large work, and the fish are very cool menaces.
+No subtlety with this movie, you see them very clearly right from the outset.
 Maybe this is why the movie is never actually scary, though there are some very suspenseful bits, especially a really tense sequence of people trying to evacuate from one boat to another.
-Memorable in a different way is a Blue Lagoon-style underwater makeout session between Kelly Brook and a girlfriend [accompanied by a piece of music that had once accompanied Catherine Deneuve and Susan Sarandon enjoying themselves in a similar way in The Hunger] which is actually beautifully shot if rather tame, and the filmmakers kindly give us boobies aplenty.
+Memorable in a different way is a Blue Lagoon-style underwater make out session between Kelly Brook and a girlfriend [accompanied by a piece of opera music that had once accompanied Catherine Denueve and Susan Sarandon enjoying themselves in a similar way in The Hunger] which is actually beautifully shot if rather tame, and elsewhere the filmmakers kindly give us boobies aplenty.

 The young cast are predictably feeble but Elisabeth Shue is a fine tough heroine and Christopher Lloyd has a fun cameo as a rather mad doctor.
 The most disappointing aspect of the film for me was the 3D.
-Considering the nature of this film, you’d expect loads of pop out moments but there are very few and what was probably supposed to be the highlight, where a piranha pops out of a mouth, doesn’t quite work.
-Coupled with the fact that sometimes when the camera moves things go all blury, I would say that they slightly botched the 3D in this film [though I personally don’t think they’ve perfected it in any film yet, and certainly not in Avatar] and it will probably play as well in 2D.
-Whether as Piranha 3D or Piranha, it is definately a fun evening out at the cinema if you don’t expect too much, and where else can you see two fish fighting over a severed penis?
+Considering the nature of this film, you’d expect loads of pop out moments, but thery are very few and what was probably supposed to be the highlight, where a piranha pops out of a mouth, doesn’t quite work.
+Coupled with the fact that sometimes when the camera moves things go all blurry, I would say that they slightly botched the 3D in this film [though I personally don’t think they’ve perfected it in any film yet, and certainly not in Avatar [where only the entirely digital shots really worked], and it will probably play as well in 2D.
+Whether as Piranha 3D or just plain Piranha, it is definitely a fun evening out at the cinema if you don’t expect too much, and where else can you see two fish fighting over a severed penis?
 Aja, though, please do something original for your next film though!